AN/AQS-20 Minehunting Sonar

 The U.S. Navy's standard for mine hunting, the AN/AQS-20 is an advanced minehunting sonar system that has been designated as the minehunting sonar for the Littoral Combat Ship's (LCS) mine countermeasure mission package.

-The AN/AQS-20 incorporates five separate sonars in a compact, lightweight and hydro-dynamically stable towed body.
+The AN/AQS-20 incorporates four separate sonars in a compact, lightweight and hydro-dynamically stable towed body.
 It uses state-of-the-art imaging sonars, signal processing and computer algorithms to provide real-time, computer-aided detection and classification against the full spectrum of threat mines.
 The AN/AQS-20 automatically localizes mine-like objects and provides the operator with a visual image and a contact data list.
 All mission data is recorded for post-mission analysis.

 Reducing Risk Through Operations Consolidation, Agility